IgniteUI/igniteui-docfx/en/components/grids_templates/paging.md

 #### Defining a color palette

-Instead of hardcoding the colors, we can use the [igx-palette]({environment:sassApiUrl}/index.html#function-igx-palette) and [igx-color]({environment:sassApiUrl}/index.html#function-igx-color) functions to achieve great flexibility in retrieving color values.
+Instead of hardcoding the color values like we just did, we can achieve greater flexibility in terms of colors by using the [igx-palette]({environment:sassApiUrl}/index.html#function-igx-palette) and [igx-color]({environment:sassApiUrl}/index.html#function-igx-color) functions.

-**igx-palette** allows for setting primary and secondary colors that will be used by the component theme.
+**igx-palette** generates a color palette based on the primary and secondary colors that are passed:

 ```scss
 $yellow-color: #F9D342;